 15. FORCE MAJEURE: If there exists any causes beyond the reasonable control of the College, including but not limited to, acts of God, changes in the laws of Canada or the College’s institutional policies, governmental restrictions, wars, fires, floods, storms, strikes (including illegal work stoppages or slowdowns), lockouts, labour shortages and building system failures, the College may cancel a booking or terminate the User’s access or use of the College’s facilities and equipment without notice and without payment of compensation to the User.

-16. TERMINATION OR CANCELLATION BY THE USER: Any cancellation of a booking by the User must be made in writing to firstname.lastname@example.org or email@example.com as applicable.
-If the cancellation is received by the College more than one month prior to event, the User will be entitled to a refund of all fees paid.
-If the cancellation is received by the College less one month prior to the event, the User will be entitled to a refund of 50% of all fees paid.
+16. TERMINATION OR CANCELLATION BY THE USER: Any cancellation of a booking by the User must be made in writing to email@example.com or firstname.lastname@example.org as applicable.
+If the cancellation is received by the College at least thirty (30) days prior to the event, the User will be entitled to a refund of all fees paid.
+If the cancellation is received by the College less than thirty (30) days prior to the event, the User will be invoiced for 50% of the applicable Room Booking rate.

 17. TERMINATION OR CANCELLATION BY THE COLLEGE: The College reserves the right to cancel, interrupt or revise a booking or terminate the User’s access or use of the College’s facilities and equipment immediately upon giving the User notice by email or fax of such cancellation or termination, without payment of any compensation to the User.
 If the College cancels a booking or terminates the User’s access or use of the College’s facilities and equipment without cause (including but not limited to, events of force majeure), the College will refund any prepaid amount to the User, and such refund will be the User’s sole and exclusive remedy against the College for performance of the College’s obligation under this Agreement.
 If the College cancels a booking or terminates the User’s access or use of the College’s facilities and equipment for cause (including but not limited to non-payment by the User of any amount due to the College, or a breach of another provision of this Agreement or of applicable laws), the College will not refund any prepaid amount to the User.
 The College will not be responsible or liable for any loss or damage suffered by the User as a result such cancellation, interruption or revision or termination by the College with or without cause and for any reason whatsoever.